ComfyNodePRs/PR-ComfyUI-MochiEdit-765ecdf5/README.md

 These nodes are built to work with the [ComfyUI-MochiWrapper](https://github.com/kijai/ComfyUI-MochiWrapper) nodes and soon will work with native ComfyUI Mochi too.
 For now please follow the installation for the wrapper.

+Then git clone this repo into your `ComfyUI/custom_nodes/` directory or use the ComfyUI Manager to install (when this repo is added there).

-There are no other requirements.
+There are no additional requirements.

 ## How to Use